 Massachusetts Opportunity Relocation & Expansion (MORE) Jobs Program:

 Provides grant funding to help finance the public infrastructure associated with business development projects.
+In total, $100 million is available for grants to qualifying projects.
 Grants must be used for infrastructure improvements, such as water and sewer connections, roadway enhancements, and utility upgrades.
 Businesses and municipalities must submit joint applications to the state to participate in the program.

 Workforce Training Fund General Program:

-Provides companies with training grants that range from $5,000 to $250,000 for programs that train current employees, allowing a company to maintain its economic strength.
+Provides companies with training grants that range from $5,000 to $250,000 and technical assistance grants that range from $5,000 to $25,000 for programs that train current employees, allowing a company to maintain its economic strength.

 Hiring Incentive Training Grant:

 The Hiring Incentive Training Grant Program is open to all employers.
-It provides training grants of up to $5,000 per employee and up to $30,000 a year per company.
-This program assists in paying training costs for newly hired employees who have been unemployed over a year and that do not have a call-back date from their last employer.
+It provides training grants of up to $2,000 per employee and up to $30,000 a year per company.
+This program assists in paying training costs for newly hired employees who have been unemployed over a year and those that do not have a call back date from their last employer.

 Expedited Permitting Program: